 Frequent prescription changes for glasses or contact lenses: As cataracts progress, the refractive error of the eye can change, leading to frequent changes in the prescription for glasses or contact lenses.
 However, your new prescription may not provide significant improvement in vision.

 Cataracts are not usually painful and do not make your eyes red or irritated.

 Some people are more likely to suffer from cataracts if they have a family history of cataracts.
 Other risk factors include smoking, diabetes, an eye injury, long-term use of steroids and drinking too much alcohol.

 If your optician thinks you have cataracts, you may be referred to an eye specialist (ophthalmologist) for more tests and treatment.

 Cataracts can be treated by a routine operation which is carried out as an outpatient procedure to remove the cloudy lens and replace it with a synthetic one.

-If you are worried you may have a cataract, or have concerns about your vision, you can seek help at a local Scrivens branch.
+If you have any concerns about cataracts or about your eye health, you will find help and advice at your local Scrivens branch.

 If you found this blog useful, you may also be interested in learning about eye floaters – what are they and what should you do if you have them?